On the Diversity and Coded Modulation Design of Fluid Antenna Systems: Port Selection with Outdated Channel Estimates

 \subsection{Linear Prediction Scheme}

-We assume that the FA receiver obtains a sequence of channel estimates during a training phase of duration $D$ resource blocks.
+We assume that the FA receiver obtains a sequence of channel estimates for each port during a training phase of duration $D$ resource blocks.
 In other words, the receiver obtains the following for the $n$-th port

 where $\hat{g}_{n,k}(t)$ is the estimated channel at the $t$-th block for $k = 1,\dots,m$.
 As before, we assume perfect channel estimation at the receiver.
 The channel estimates for a fixed resource block are spatially correlated over different ports based on the autocorrelation function defined in \eqref{correlation}.
 Moreover, for fixed $n$ and $k$, the channel estimates over different resource blocks are temporally correlated, i.e. $\E\{\hat{g}_{n,k}(t_1)\hat{g}^*_{n,k}(t_2)\} = J_0(2\pi f |t_1-t_2| \tau_d),$ where $\tau_d$ is the duration of each resource block \cite{SP}.
 Now the aim is to predict the channel $\tilde{g}_{n,k}(t+l)$, $l$ steps ahead, for integer $l \geq 1$ based on $\hat{\qg}_{n,k}$, and so we can write \cite{KAY}